wp-plugins/iterative-headlines/readme.txt

 = 1.2 =
 Much faster.
 The plugin now caches all results locally and no longer has any major effect on load time.
 Also, full support for UTF-8.

+= 1.4.2 =
+Fixing support for older versions of PHP (any version greater than 5.2.4 should work now).